numist/numi.st/post/2024/the-power-tool-era-of-software.md

 [^tradition]: Except for milling, which is _extraordinarily_ labour-intensive.
 [^bigfour]: The four power tools required for milling: band saw, jointer, planer, and table saw.
+[^straightforward]: Since I already footnoted an exception for milling I may as well compromise my metaphor by excusing compilers, for the same reason.
 [^bayes]: We were focused on Bayesian neural networks, which [has been making a comeback](https://brandinho.github.io/bayesian-perspective-q-learning/) as a remedy for model overconfidence.
 [^gpu]: When used for FP16-heavy workloads common to neural nets the GeForce 4 Ti was good for around 30 GFLOPS while an A100 is capable of 312 TFLOPS, though keen readers might also note that the Pentium 4 was good for around 100 GFLOPS.
 We weren't really using GPUs for these workloads twenty years ago.
 [^engineered]: In its defense, engineered wood has significant practical advantages over solid wood.
 It's stable, consistent, and can be stronger too.
 But it's also _ugly_ in a way that screams "I'm cheap".